nicolashuberIT/flight-analyzer/docs/research/research-report.md

 - `OPTIMIZATION_LIMIT` - defines the highest threshold that's to be tested, starts from threshold 10
 - `OPTIMIZATION_STEPS` - defines the step size between the tested thresholds

-When the optimization is performed for these parameters, the algorithm forms a cartesian product of all combinations for `ANGLE_PAST_THRESHOLD` and `ANGLE_FUTURE_THRESHOLD` within the specified range and calculates how well this combination performs in the analysis of the flight data.
+When the optimization is performed for these parameters, the algorithm forms a cartesian product of all combinations for `ANGLE_PAST_THRESHOLD` and `ANGLE_FUTURE_THRESHOLD` within the specified range and calculates how well these combinations perform in the analysis of the flight data.

 The basis for this optimization is the track log visualized below.
 The raw file can be found [here](/docs/datasets/empiric-study/1_raw/20240216_SJf_skytraxx-2.1-export_flight-nr-22.igc), the corresponding `.csv` file can be found [here](/docs/datasets/empiric-study/2_csv/20240216_SJf_skytraxx-2.1-export_flight-nr-22.csv).